dassujan/STANDARD-THREE/st. pauls/MATHEMATICS PRACTICE SET.md

 3. **Short Answer**:
    - How many days does February have in a leap year?
    - List the months that have 31 days.
-4. **Match the Column**:
-   - Match the months to the number of days they have:
-     - January → 31 days
-     - February → 28 or 29 days
-     - April → 30 days
-     - September → 30 days
 ### **Section 2: Time**
 1. **Write the Following Times Using A.M. or P.M.**:
    - Amit wakes up at 7 o'clock in the morning.